 This exercise is primarily for the hamstrings, but will significantly strength the lower back muscles.
 I highly recommend this exercise.

 30. Single-leg Deadlift

 I would actually contend that the single-leg deadlift is easily one of the best baseball core exercises.
 It’s actually pretty specific to pitching as well because it’s almost like your imitating the follow-through.
 Grab a dumbbell, stand on one-leg, lower the dumbbell towards your foot while the other leg extends behind you, keep your back straight, and your core tight throughout the entire motion.

 If you haven’t performed this exercise before, you will see that it requires an incredible amount of balance and core stability.

 Core power is critical to your pitching velocity and if you don’t currently have a set routine, then you are falling behind the competition.
-I contribute a lot my crazy velocity gains from my solid core training routine, but I didn’t develop it on my own.

 Get my pitching velocity program

 One of the big misconceptions in baseball is that playing the game keeps you in shape to pitch.
 I wish that was true.
 It’s not.
 To get to the next level, preparation is everything — but you need a plan.
 Big league pitchers spend far more time preparing to pitch than actually pitching.